CMB-S4/spt3g_software/doc/modules.rst

 ____________

 The ``Run()`` method runs the pipeline until completion (see `The first module`_).
 It takes one optional keyword argument (``profile``).
 If set to ``True``, it will print out the amount of system and user time spent in that module during processing after completion.

+G3PipelineInfo
+______________

+G3Pipeline will automatically insert information about its configuration into the data stream by internally emitting a PipelineInfo frame containing a timestamped G3PipelineInfo object with the following information:

+- Version control information (branch, revision number, source URL, version name if any, presence of local diffs, etc.) reflecting the software currently running.
+- The user and host running the software.
+- The configuration of all modules and/or segments added to the pipeline.

+This information is added immediately following the first added module or segment.
+If the first frame in the data stream at this point is already a PipelineInfo frame, the G3PipelineInfo object described above will be added to it; otherwise, a new PipelineInfo frame with the object is prepended to the data stream.

+Within some limits imposed by Python (related to lambda functions, most notably), calling ``repr()`` on a G3PipelineInfo object (or a G3Pipeline object) will yield an executable Python script reflecting the exact modules and configuration used to produce the data.
+To within the mentioned limitations, this script can be rerun to exactly reproduce stored data; it can also be inspected to learn the configuration of the data's source pipeline[s] and thus the processing that produced it.

+Limitations:

+- The content of functions defined inline in a script (either by ``def`` or ``lambda``), as opposed to functions defined in an imported Python module, will not appear in the output, though options will.
+Inline functions defined by ``def`` will at least give the name of the function.
+- Options passed to pre-instantiated modules will not be stored.
+Only options passed in ``pipe.Add()`` will be recorded.
+For example, ``pipe.Add(core.G3Reader, filename="test.g3")`` will fully record its arguments, but ``pipe.Add(core.G3Reader(filename="test.g3"))`` will not.
+Prefer the syntax that records options unless you have a compelling reason to do something else.
+- A G3Pipeline created in C++ will not record configuration; only G3Pipelines created in Python will.